citiesense/docs/pages/03-Creating a map for my city.md

 Anyone that visits Citiesense can use a City Map to explore real estate data directly related to that municipality.

 ## Where does the data come from?
-Almost all of the information on a City Map is from public sources.
-Additionally, some of the data is created and maintained by Citiesense users.
-User-created data is exclusive to a user-created project page, which can be seen as orange, blue, and green dots on the City Map.
+Almost all of the information on a City Map is from [public sources](https://www.citiesense.com/docs/pages/10-Data%20Sources.md).
+Additionally, some of the data is from user generated content.
+User generated content is data managed as _Projects_ by Citiesense users.
 Anyone with a Citiesense account can be a [Project Owner](http://www.citiesense.com/docs/pages/9-Project%20Owners.md) and manage data on their own individual pages that feature maps generated from a City Map.